Unified theory for joint covariance properties under geometric image transformations for spatio-temporal receptive fields according to the generalized Gaussian derivative model for visual receptive fields: Introduction

-A particular way of handling the interaction effects between the geometric image transformations and the receptive fields is by requiring that the family of receptive fields is {\em covariant\/} under the relevant classes of image transformations.
-Covariance means that the geometric image transformations essentially commute with the image operations induced by the receptive fields, and do in this way provide a way to propagate well-defined relationships between the geometric image transformations and the receptive fields.
-Specifically, covariance properties of the receptive fields at lower levels in the visual hierarchy make it possible to define invariant image measurements at higher levels in the visual hierarchy.
+A particular way of handling the interaction effects between the geometric image transformations and the receptive fields, is by requiring the family of receptive fields to be {\em covariant\/} under the relevant classes of image transformations (Lindeberg \citeyear{Lin13-BICY,Lin23-FrontCompNeuroSci}).
+Covariance in this context means that the geometric image transformations essentially commute with the image operations induced by the receptive fields, and do in this way provide a way to propagate well-defined relationships between the geometric image transformations and the receptive fields.
+Specifically, covariance properties of the receptive fields at lower levels in the visual hierarchy make it possible to define invariant image measurements at higher levels in the visual hierarchy (Lindeberg \citeyear{Lin13-PONE,Lin21-Heliyon}, Poggio and Anselmi \citeyear{PogAns16-book}).

-The subject of this paper is to describe and derive a joint covariance property of receptive fields according to a specific model for spatio-temporal receptive fields, according to the generalized Gaussian derivative model for receptive fields, under joint combinations of spatial scaling transformations, spatial affine transformations, Galilean transformations and temporal scaling transformations.
+The subject of this paper is to describe and derive a set of joint covariance properties of receptive fields according to a specific model for spatio-temporal receptive fields, in terms of the generalized Gaussian derivative model for visual receptive fields (to be detailed below), under joint combinations of spatial scaling transformations, spatial affine transformations, Galilean transformations and temporal scaling transformations; see Figure~\ref{fig-ill-cov-rfs} for a visualized motivation regarding the importance of covariance under geometric image transformations for visual receptive fields.

+Then, we will show with a geometric analysis how these derived joint geometric covariance properties make it possible to, to first order of approximation, perfectly match the spatio-temporal receptive field responses between different views of the same, possibly moving, local surface patch, in relation to a visual observer.
+In these ways, the resulting joint covariance properties make it possible for a vision system, biological or artificial, to perform more accurate inference to cues of the 3-D environment, compared to a vision system that does not obey such geometric covariance properties.
+Such a possibility, for geometrically accurate inference to the 3-D structure and motion in the environment, may, in turn, constitute an essential desirable property of a vision system for biological agent, who relies critically on a very well-developed vision system for its survival.